edisonxiang/perf/docs/proposals/perf.md

 Every running KubeEdge Performance Test setup looks like the following:

-1. A real K8S Cluster that has K8S Master and Nodes as **K8S Cluster 1** including **VM2**,**VM3** and other **VMs** shown in the above figure.
-This Cluster is used to deploy KubeEdge as deployment.
+1. A real K8S Cluster that has K8S Master and Nodes as **K8S Cluster** including **VM2** and other **VMs** shown in the above figure.
+This Cluster is used to provision KubeEdge Edge Nodes.
-2. A real K8S Master that is used for performance test as **VM4** shown in the above figure.
+2. A Cluster that has K8S Master and Nodes as **KubeEdge Cluster** including **VM3** and **VM4** shown in the above figure.
+The KubeEdge Cloud Part and KubeEdge Edge Nodes are also including in this Cluster.
+This Cluster is used to deploy the KubeEdge Cloud Part pod and performance test.
 3. KubeEdge Cloud Part image and KubeEdge Edge Node image are built and put into any reachable container image registry.
-4. Test Client as **VM1** shown in the above figure uses the deployment controller to deploy KubeEdge Cloud Part pod and KubeEdge Edge Node pods respectively, and then launches performance test for KubeEdge.
+4. Test Client as **VM1** shown in the above figure uses the deployment controller to deploy KubeEdge Cloud Part pod in **KubeEdge Cluster** and KubeEdge Edge Node pods in **K8S Cluster** respectively, and then launches performance test against **KubeEdge Cluster** for KubeEdge.

 Before runing the KubeEdge Performance Test, the developer is responsible for creating 1~3 above.
-Test Client uses the deployment object to deploy KubeEdge Cloud Part pod and KubeEdge Edge Node pods, and waits until all the pods come up and **Running**.
+Test Client uses the deployment object to deploy KubeEdge Cloud Part pod in **KubeEdge Cluster** and KubeEdge Edge Node pods in **K8S Cluster**, and waits until all the pods come up and **Running**.
 The KubeEdge Cloud Part pod will be running in the independent VM as **VM3** shown in the above figure.
-The KubeEdge Edge Node pods will be running in the other K8S Nodes.
+The KubeEdge Edge Node pods will be running in **K8S Cluster**.
 Once the KubeEdge Cloud Part and KubeEdge Edge Nodes are running, KubeEdge Cloud Part will try to connect with K8S Master as **VM4** shown in the above figure, and KubeEdge Edge Nodes will try to connect with KubeEdge Cloud Part.
-At last, another K8S Cluster is made up as **K8S Cluster 2** shown in the above figure.
+At last, another Cluster is made up as **KubeEdge Cluster** shown in the above figure.

 #### Test Client
 | Subject                        | Description                                  |